Reserve currency: Global currency reserves

-The IMF regularly publishes the aggregated Currency Composition of Foreign Exchange Reserves (COFER).
+The IMF publishes the aggregated Currency Composition of Foreign Exchange Reserves (COFER) each quarter.
+In 2022, IMF researchers reported that while the dollar remains dominant, its share has declined over two decades as central banks diversified into “nontraditional” reserve currencies such as the Australian and Canadian dollars, the Swedish krona, and the South Korean won.
 The reserves of the individual reporting countries and institutions are confidential.
-Thus the following table is a limited view about the global currency reserves that only deals with allocated reserves:
+Thus the following table is a limited view about the global currency reserves that only deals with allocated (i.e. reported) reserves: